 Agriculture Secretary Russell Redding said uncertainty over the quantity of wastewater the cattle may have consumed warranted the quarantine in order to protect the public from eating potentially contaminated beef.

-"Cattle are drawn to the taste of salty water,"
+"Cattle are drawn to the taste of salty water,"said Redding.

 "Drilling wastewater has high salinity levels, but it also contains dangerous chemicals and metals.
 We took this precaution in order to protect the public from consuming any of this potentially contaminated product should it be marketed for human consumption."